viernes, 26 de enero de 1990

 (Pintura del artista francés Louis Teserras)

-How could I stop loving you?
+How could I ever stop loving you?

-How to suddenly leave the feeling
+How could I suddenly cast the feeling

 adrift?
-How am I going to forget you
+How could I forget you

 without dying of bitterness in the attempt?

-and faking a masochistic smile?
+and feigning a masochistic smile?

-Today I remember that it was my fault
+Today I recall it was my fault—

-for not leaving you the first time
+for not freeing you the first time.

-although in silence only I deceive myself
+though in silence I only deceive myself;

-even though this love only hurts me.
+though this love only brings me pain.